Illicit Discharges

 • Spills from roadway accidents

-• Improper disposal of auto and
+• Improper disposal of automotive fluids (mostly oils & coolants)

 How to report an Illicit Discharge?